Puppy Socialization: How to Socialize Your Puppy the Right Way

 Avoid classes where the instructor "lets them work it out".
 Letting puppies work it out themselves can end up teaching one puppy to be a bully, and another puppy that other dogs are scary, creating lifelong behavior issues.

-Good classes try and match puppies with similar play styles, and interrupts any play that is getting puppies over stimulated, or where one puppy starts to become frightened.
+Good classes try and match puppies with similar play styles, and interrupt any play that is getting puppies over stimulated, or where one puppy starts to become frightened.
 I really like class structures where puppies play for just a few minutes, get owner interaction, and then are allowed to play again.
 This helps puppies learn to take breaks from over-stimulating play, and learn to respond to their owners even if there's something else they'd rather be doing.

 Look for classes that work on other types of socialization as well by incorporating exploration of new surfaces, sights and sounds.
 Remember that we want experiences to build confidence and avoid forcing puppies to interact when they aren't comfortable doing so.
 The instructor should be monitoring the puppies and coach owners on how to help their puppy overcome any anxiety shown to new interactions.

 While there are no guarantees that socializing your puppy will ensure it doesn’t develop an issue, good socialization can help counter any genetic tendencies your dog may have towards being fearful of new things.
-If you're looking for tips for puppy training, then make sure you include proper socialization.
-It will help provide your pet with the coping skills they need to live relatively stress free in our world.

 Do you need help training your dog?
 I offer virtual consultations for separation anxiety resolution, as well as for other behavioral issues or training needs.